ctstone/azure-sdk-for-net/sdk/formrecognizer/samples/05-Connect-To-Private-Container.md

 Please review the [Form Recognizer Container] documentation.

-## Option 1: Authorize the FormRecognizerClient without a Credential
+## Option 1: Authorize the CustomFormClient without a Credential

 By default, a Form Recognizer container does not configure any authorization scheme.
 It's up to the container admin to setup (or not setup) authorization for clients.